andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-1.md

 My name is Andrew Haworth, I’m a South Carolina-based media producer and occasional photography educator, and I’m here to offer guidance, inspiration, and maybe some advice -- take it with a grain of salt -- on how to start and work through your own photo-a-day or any long term photo project.

-I don’t know about you, but for me, the hardest part of beginning a long project is simply taking that first step.
-If you’re a runner, or a cyclist, it can be a struggle to pry yourself off the couch, or force yourself to put the smartphone down, or get off the video games, change clothes, lace up your shoes and take that first step onto the pavement.
+I don’t know about you, but for me, the hardest part of beginning anything is often simply taking that first step.
+Here’s a very literal example, maybe you’re a runner.
+Some days it can be a struggle to pry yourself off the couch, force yourself to put the smartphone down, or get off the video games, change clothes, lace up your shoes and take that first step onto the pavement.
+Once you’re up and moving and the blood is flowing, it can almost be hard to stop.

-Have you ever photographed a wedding?
-I shot quite a few of them before I realized it wasn’t really my niche.
-And I always recall that dread on the day of a wedding job.
-You show up at a location, maybe you’ve spent a couple hours just travelling there, and you unpack your gear and think about the uncertainty of the day ahead of you: Six or more hours of running around looking for photo ops in a potentially stressful environment.
+The same thing can happen to us as photographers.
+I shot quite a few weddings before I realized it wasn’t really my niche.
+And I always recall that feeling of dread on the day of a wedding job.
+You show up at a location, maybe you’ve spent a couple hours just travelling there, and as you unpack your gear, you think about the uncertainty of the day ahead of you: Six or more hours of running around looking for photo ops in a potentially stressful environment.

 Just thinking about taking that first shot of the day can feel like a struggle, if not almost impossible.
 For me, getting that first photo out of the way, even if it was a throwaway shot, always kicked me into gear, and then I was on cruise control for the rest of the day.

+The same phenomenon happens to us on projects for work and school, and even around the home.
+It’s natural to procrastinate and avoid work that seems difficult.

 So today, we’re talking about taking that first step, that first shot, that first day of shooting, on the way to completing a photo a day for a year.
 But before we even entertain taking the first photo, we need to think why we’re doing it, and our ultimate goals.